ramonvermeulen/pre-commit-bump/README.md

 ## Contributing
 Contributions are welcome!
 Please create an issue or a pull request if you have any suggestions or improvements.
-I cannot guarantee that I will respond to issues or pull requests, but I will try my best to do so.